black-hole-group/fermipy-tutorial/README.md

 # Introduction

 Welcome to the *Fermi* LAT hands-on tutorial on the analysis of gamma-ray observations.
-This activity has a total duration of 4 hours.
-The emphasis here is on getting the students started on the analysis of *Fermi* LAT observations as soon as possible, such that you will be able to perform analysis by yourself in the future if you wish so.
+Here, we will learn how to analyze gamma-ray data for a dwarf galaxy, do a simple estimate of the dark matter cross section and reproduce the analysis described in [Ackermann et al. (2015)](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.115.231301).

-The organization of this activity is the following:
+This activity has a total duration of about 4 hours and is organized as follows:

 1. [Download and install](./pre-requisites.md) required software and data files *before the lesson*
 2. Introduction, overview of activities (slides) TBD
 3. Estimating dark matter cross section from Fermi LAT observations.

 # Authors / contact